How to Use Google Flights to Find Cheap Flights in 2023

 Google Flights is a travel aggregator.
 It pulls data available across the web and helps you find the cheapest flights, and can also be used to find other travel needs, like hotels and activities.
 It can save you time to use this tool.
 Instead of looking at individual airline websites, you can search on Google Flights.
 You can use search filters to find the right flight for your trip needs.

 The Vacationer Tip

 Most airlines are available on Google Flights.
 It’s important to note that while most air carriers are listed, Southwest Airlines is one example of an airline that isn’t.
 If you want to compare the rates you find on Google Flights with the prices Southwest charges, we recommend searching directly on their website to see if you can get a cheaper rate.

-One of the main perks of using Google Flights to search for flights and then book directly with your airline of choice is you can easily cancel or make changes if necessary.
+One of the main perks of using Google Flights to search for flights and then book directly with your airline of choice is you can easily cancel or make changes if necessary; This includes the 24-hour flight cancellation rule.
 Dealing with the airline will likely allow you to experience better customer service.
 You’ll also be subject to the airline’s cancellation and change rules, not an online booking agency’s (OTA) cancellation and change rule.
 We strongly recommend using Google Flights.

 What Are the Pros and Cons of Using Google Flights?